 “Employment is the only way out of poverty,” Ed Egnatios, Program Officer at W.K.
 Kellogg Foundation, said.
 “We’re giving residents the power to shape their future and build a better Detroit.”

-Access for All alumni have helped build roads, construct buildings and bring the soon-to-open Little Caesars Arena to life.
+Access for All alumni have helped build roads, construct buildings and bring Little Caesars Arena to life.

 “Together, we can forge new paths,” Ed said.
 “Everyone benefits from this: Labor, partners and the community.”